htrgouvea/research/_pages/30-list.md

 - [x] 1.
 I improved my physical condition, lost weight, exercised and literally managed to walk up a mountain; After I did it once, I started hiking whenever the opportunity arose and I was privileged to discover amazing places like that.
 With that, I learned that I really need to improve my physical health through habits, changing what I'm ingesting and also through physical exercises, preventing my muscles from becoming atrophied as this gives me an intangible ability to experience incredible experiences.

 - [x] 2.
 I had the opportunity to visit Buenos Aires and participate in the Eko Party Conference; It was my first trip outside Brazil, it made me want to visit other countries in South America.

+- [x] 3.
+I'm currently training for my first Marathon.
+I'm not sure if I'll be able to run the Boston Marathon, but I'm sure I'll be able to run a marathon in 2023.
+This month (June) i will be running my first 10k.